codepath/android_guides/Working-with-the-ImageView.md

 ### Sizing ImageView Controls

 By default, contents of an ImageView control are of a certain size -- usually the size of the image dimensions.
-They can also bounded by their layout_width and layout_height attributes:
+They can also be bounded by their layout_width and layout_height attributes:

 ```xml
 <ImageView